-If found not to be then the driver will be disqualified from that heat or discipline.
+If, on racing, it is found not to be then the driver will be disqualified from that heat or discipline.

 A stainless steel cover, with the same characteristics as an original gearbox, can be used to protect the leading edges.